RavensbourneWebMedia/Web-development-workshop/sessions/week-10.md

 [What's an algorithm?](http://www.bbc.co.uk/guides/z3whpv4#zyfwjxs)

+* Computers can code.
+* Computers can't program.
+People can.

+### Programming languages

 Last term we learned how to create the **visual elements** of a Web product (site, page, app etc) using **HTML** + **CSS**.

 <!--We could describe this process as **coding**.-->